idaks/dataone-ahm-2016-poster/README.md

   * `-i`: interactive session
   * `-t`:
-  * `-v H:C`: mount the host path on your computer `H` at the path `c` inside the Docker container
+  * `-v H:C`: mount the host path on your computer `H` at the path `C` inside the Docker container.

 The full command to run the provenance query looks like:

-  `docker run -it -v H:C yesworkflow/provenance-demo`
+  `docker run -it -v /Users/syc/:/home/yw/syc yesworkflow/provenance-demo`

-  H: is the
+Then, users can go to ... to check the query results.